mpoiriert/draw/README.md

 Draw is meant to be a list of component that can be use independently and also providing a bundle integration for Symfony.

-Draw is a acronym in french for Développement Rapide d'Application Web, meaning Rapid Web Application Development.
+Draw is an acronym in French for Développement Rapide d'Application Web, meaning Rapid Web Application Development.

 We do follow [Semantic Versioning](https://semver.org/) and we want to point out: